 - The best embryos are either transferred or frozen on Day 5 according to your clinic's policy.
 In general, pregnancy rates are better when blastocyst stage embryos are transferred rather than Day 2-3 stage embryos.

 Any embryos that are frozen are kept in the lab storage tanks until you need them.
-Any remaining slower growing embryos are kept in the lab overnight and there may or may not be more embryos to freeze Day 6.
+Any remaining slower-growing embryos are kept in the lab overnight, and there may or may not be more embryos to freeze on Day 6.

 Day 6 or 7 in the IVF lab - Final Number of Usable Embryos Known